joylarkin/Awesome-AI-Market-Maps/README.md

 As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of recent AI market maps, as I believe there is alpha in following the public conversation.
 Since I couldn't find a comprehensive resource which met my needs, I decided to build something substantial for the greater AI community.

 METHODOLOGY
 The list is currently organized by quarter, to illustrate hot AI topics as they are discussed and how fast the industry is evolving, with a specific focus on recent market maps from 2026 and 2025.
-The current data collection workflow includes [Google Gemini](https://gemini.google.com/app), [ChatGPT](https://chatgpt.com/), [Exa Websets](https://websets.exa.ai/), human-in-the-loop curation for "taste," and some other unlisted methods.
+The current data collection workflow includes [Claude](https://claude.ai), [Exa Websets](https://websets.exa.ai/), human-in-the-loop curation for "taste," and some other unlisted methods.

 NOTES
 The README.md file is regularly updated with new market maps, the CSV file is updated bimonthly.